andyly25/TopBRec/tasks.md

   - isbn is down
   - maybe grab all info from google api
   - tastedive only for recommendations
-  - should stay make lead to separate page for more info
+  - should make lead to separate page for more info
 - Explain what the page is when someone lands on it
 - ACCESSIBILITY!